-These Espresso Chocolate Chunk Cookies have layers upon layers of coffee and dark chocolate flavor packed in them with a hefty sprinkling of flaky espresso salt to top them off.
-Cookies like these are not to be missed.
-Share them with all your coffee-loving friends.
+These Espresso Cookies have layers upon layers of coffee and dark chocolate flavor packed into them with a hefty sprinkling of flaky espresso salt to top them off.
+Homemade coffee-infused butter is my trick to baking the most rich, flavorful and chewy espresso cookies!
+Ready?
+Let’s bake ‘em.
+Yields 15 cookies.

 Please note: As an Amazon Associate I earn from qualifying purchases made by clicking the links in my post.

 The flavors of coffee and dark chocolate pair together so very well.
-So why not incorporate them both into an indulgent cookie recipe?!
+So why not incorporate them both into a recipe for coffee cookies with espresso powder?

-These espresso chocolate chunk cookies utilize coffee in many different ways to maximize the coffee flavor.
+These espresso chocolate chip cookies utilize coffee in many different ways to maximize the coffee flavor.
 There's no mistaking the flavor profile of these cookies when you take a bite, that's for sure!

 I recommend, as always, using the highest quality ingredients you can afford to make the flavors of the espresso and dark chocolate really stand out in this recipe.
 Use high quality coffee or espresso beans and high quality dark chocolate bars to achieve those big pools of melted chocolate you see in the photos here.